LGBTQ history in Florida: 1800–1970

 After Florida became a territory of the United States in 1821, the Territorial Legislature enacted laws against fornication, adultery, bigamy, and incest, as well as against "open lewdness, or...any notorious act of public indecency, tending to debauch the morals of society."

-Florida's first specific sodomy law, which was enacted in 1868 and made sodomy a felony, read: "Whoever commits the abominable and detestable crime against nature, either with mankind or with beast, shall be punished by imprisonment in the state prison not exceeding twenty years."
+Florida's first specific sodomy law, which was enacted in 1845 and made sodomy a felony, it reads: "Whoever commits the abominable and detestable crime against nature, either with mankind or with beast, shall be punished by imprisonment in the state prison not exceeding twenty years."
 In 1917, the Florida Legislature added a lesser crime, a second-degree misdemeanor: "Whoever commits any unnatural and lascivious act with another person shall be punished by fine not exceeding five hundred dollars, or by imprisonment not exceeding six months."
 Homosexuality was not addressed specifically in the 1917 law.

 1900–1960

 The general attitude about homosexuality in Miami mirrored many other cities' across the country.
 Though gay nightlife in the city had enjoyed the same boisterous existence as other forms of entertainment in the 1930s, by the 1950s, the city government worked to shut down as many gay bars as possible and enacted laws making homosexuality and cross-dressing illegal.
 From 1956 to 1966, the Johns Committee of the Florida Legislature actively sought to root out homosexuals in state employment and in public universities across the state, publishing the inflammatory "Purple Pamphlet", which portrayed all homosexuals as predators and a dire threat to the children of Florida.

+1960–2000

 In the 1960s The Miami Herald ran several stories implying the life of area homosexuals as synonymous with pimps and child molesters, and WTVJ, a television station, aired a documentary titled "The Homosexual" in 1966 warning viewers that young boys were in danger from predatory men.

-1960–2000
+In the 1960s, gay couple Ray and Henry Hillyer began organizing LGBT-inclusive beach parties in Pensacola with some of their friends every Fourth of July weekend.
+The parties continued to grow through the 1970s, attracting several thousand partygoers.
+In the 1980s and 1990s, as tens of thousands of LGBT people and allies attended each year, the event began to attract protests from conservative residents and church groups.